aniketh100/EduPrepAI/README.md

 ## Solution Overview 💡

-Our innovative EdTech platform aims to enhance the learning experience by converting educational video lectures into engaging MCQ-based quizzes and providing automatic assessment.
+Our innovative EdTech platform aims to enhance the learning experience by converting educational video lectures into summary, lecture notes and engaging MCQ-based quizzes and providing automatic assessment.
 This project not only streamlines the quiz creation process for teachers but also offers students a dynamic and interactive learning environment.
 With features such as instant grading and performance analytics, our platform facilitates efficient and effective learning.

 ### Key Features:
 - Quick Summarization of Educational Videos